SparkVial/sparkvial.github.io/_posts/2018-10-20-introduction.markdown

 It has some optional analog smoothing components and some pads for SMD components on the back.

-You can either solder the sensor on the SMD pads on the back or connect them on a seperate PCB (or Proto board).
+You can either solder the sensor on the SMD pads on the back or connect them on a separate PCB (or Proto board).
 You also need to supply the board with 3-5v somehow, that's up to the sensor manufacturer.

 ![Prototype PCB](/res/blog/introduction/bb0.jpg)